A Hybrid Retrieval-Generation Neural Conversation Model: Related Work

-\textbf{Generation-based Conversation Models.} There has also been a number of recent studies on conversation response generation with deep learning and reinforcement learning \cite{DBLP:conf/emnlp/RitterCD11,DBLP:conf/acl/ShangLL15,DBLP:conf/naacl/SordoniGABJMNGD15,DBLP:journals/corr/VinyalsL15,DBLP:conf/emnlp/LiMRJGG16,DBLP:conf/acl/LiGBSGD16,DBLP:conf/acl/TianYMSFZ17,bordes2017learning,P17-1045,alime-chat,DBLP:journals/corr/abs-1809-05972,P18-1123,DBLP:journals/corr/abs-1806-07042,DBLP:conf/acl/ChengXGLZF18}.
-Early generation-based conversation models were inspired by statistical machine translation (SMT) \cite{DBLP:conf/emnlp/RitterCD11}, which applied a phrase-based translation approach \cite{Koehn:2003:SPT:1073445.1073462} to conversation response generation.
-In order to utilize longer conversation context, Sordoni et al. \cite{DBLP:conf/naacl/SordoniGABJMNGD15} proposed an RNN based architecture that encodes a sequential context for response generation.
-Shang et al. \cite{DBLP:conf/acl/ShangLL15} proposed the Neural Responding Machine (NRM), which is an RNN encoder-decoder framework for short text conversations and showed that it outperformed retrieved-based methods and SMT-based methods for a single round conversation.
+\textbf{Generation-based Conversation Models.} There have also been a number of recent studies on conversation response generation with deep learning and reinforcement learning \cite{DBLP:conf/emnlp/RitterCD11,DBLP:conf/acl/ShangLL15,DBLP:conf/naacl/SordoniGABJMNGD15,DBLP:journals/corr/VinyalsL15,DBLP:conf/emnlp/LiMRJGG16,DBLP:conf/acl/LiGBSGD16,DBLP:conf/acl/TianYMSFZ17,bordes2017learning,P17-1045,alime-chat,DBLP:journals/corr/abs-1809-05972,P18-1123,DBLP:journals/corr/abs-1806-07042,DBLP:conf/acl/ChengXGLZF18}. \citet{DBLP:journals/corr/abs-1809-08267} performed a comprehensive survey of neural conversation models in this area.
+Shang et al. \cite{DBLP:conf/acl/ShangLL15} proposed the Neural Responding Machine (NRM), which is an RNN encoder-decoder framework for short text conversations.
 In order to mitigate the blandness problem of universal responses generated by Seq2Seq models, Li et al. \cite{DBLP:journals/corr/LiGBGD15} proposed the Maximum Mutual Information (MMI) objective function for conversation response generation.
-The approach first generates N-best lists and rescores them with MMI during decoding process.
-Zhang et al. \cite{DBLP:conf/acl/ChengXGLZF18} proposed a model which introduces an additional variable modeled using a Gaussian kernel layer to control the level of specificity of the response.
 Some previous work augments the context encoder to not only represent the conversation history, but also some additional input from external knowledge.
 Ghazvininejad et al. \cite{DBLP:journals/corr/GhazvininejadBC17} proposed a knowledge-grounded neural conversation model which infuses factual content that is relevant to the conversation context.
-Our research shares a similar motivation with this work, but we do not adopt a pure generation-based approach.
-Instead, we look at a hybrid approach of retrieval-based models and generation-based models.
+Qin et al. \cite{qin2019cmr} extended the knowledge-grounded neural conversation model and jointly models response generation and on-demand machine reading, which takes advantage of machine reading models, such as \cite{liu2018san}.
+Our research shares a similar motivation with the work by \citet{DBLP:journals/corr/GhazvininejadBC17}, but we do not adopt a pure generation-based approach.
+Instead, we explore a hybrid approach that combines retrieval-based models and generation-based models.
 Similar hybrid approaches are also used in some popular personal intelligent assistant systems including the ``Core Chat'' component of Microsoft XiaoIce \cite{DBLP:journals/corr/abs-1812-08989}.
 Our proposed model distinguishes from prior work using the boosted tree ranker~\cite{DBLP:journals/corr/abs-1812-08989,DBLP:conf/ijcai/SongLNZZY18} by using a neural ranking model which holds the advantage of reducing feature engineering efforts for the conversation context/ response candidates pairs during the hybrid re-ranking process.